 Our corporate governance guidelines task our Board of Directors, in consultation with our nominating and corporate governance committee, with reviewing annually the relationships that each director has with us, directly or indirectly.

 Further, our nominating and corporate governance committee is tasked with periodically reviewing the compensation arrangements and other business relationships between our directors and our Company, including charitable and political contributions, in order to monitor the independence of our directors.
 Our corporate governance guidelines also provide that if an actual or potential conflict of interest develops, a director should report the matter immediately to the full Board of Directors and our audit committee for evaluation and appropriate resolution.
-If a director has a personal interest in a matter before our Board of Directors, the director must disclose the interest to the full Board of Directors and our audit committee, must recuse himself or herself from participation in the related discussion, and must abstain from voting on the matter.
+If a director has a personal interest in a matter before our Board of Directors, the director must disclose the interest to the full Board of Directors and our audit committee, must recuse themselves from participation in the related discussion, and must abstain from voting on the matter.

-Stock Ownership, Hedging and Pledging Policies.
+Stock Ownership Guidelines, and Hedging and Pledging Policies.
 Our Board of Directors recognizes that stock ownership by directors may strengthen their commitment to the long-term future of our Company and further align their interests with those of our stockholders.
-Accordingly, our corporate governance guidelines provide that our independent directors are expected over time to beneficially own shares of our common stock (including shares owned outright, unvested shares, restricted stock units, and stock options) having a value of at least three times their annual cash retainer, and as our directors are subject to our insider trading policy, they are prohibited from pledging or hedging their shares.
-All of our directors meet the stock ownership guidelines as of December 28, 2020.
-In addition, the board recently adopted stock ownership guidelines for the Chief Executive Officer and his direct reports.
-For a full description of such guidelines, see page 39.
+Accordingly, our corporate governance guidelines provide that our independent directors are prohibited from selling the shares that they are awarded under the Company's Long Term Equity Incentive Plans until such time as they retire from our Board and are expected over time to beneficially own shares of our common stock (including shares owned outright, unvested shares, restricted stock units, and stock options) having a value of at least three times their annual cash retainer, and as our directors are subject to our insider trading policy, they are prohibited from pledging or hedging their shares.
+All of our directors, except Ms. Jackson who joined our Board in June 2021, meet the stock ownership guidelines as of the Record Date.
+In addition, the Company has adopted stock ownership guidelines for the Chief Executive Officer and his direct reports.
+For a full description of such guidelines, see page 42.